 Conventional dietary advice suggests that patients should eat 3 meals per day plus snacks, resulting in a feeding frequency of approximately five times per day.
 This dietary recommendation is baseless in the normal adult population, and inconsistent from an evolutionary perspective.

 Hunter-gatherer eating patterns were characterized by intermittent energy intake depending entirely upon food availability and required an extraordinarily high level of physical and mental functional capacity during the extended periods without food.
-These adaptations allowed for organs to rapidly uptake and store glucose when available, as fat and glycogen storage, and mobilize these reserves as needed as glucose, fatty acid, and ketones in times of need.
+These adaptations allowed for organs to rapidly uptake and store glucose when available as fat and glycogen storage, and mobilize these reserves as needed as glucose, fatty acid, and ketones in times of need.

 Less than 10,000 years ago, converting from a hunter-gatherer eating pattern to an agrarian eating pattern resulted in year-round availability of food and the current three meals per day eating pattern.

-The concept of multiple snacks between meals is a modern development, which began in 1950’s and closely tracks with the loss of healthy eating patterns, food overconsumption and the epidemic of obesity, metabolic syndrome, and diabetes.
+The concept of multiple snacks between meals is a modern development, which began in the 1950s and also closely tracks with the loss of healthy eating patterns, food overconsumption and the epidemic of obesity, metabolic syndrome, and diabetes.
 In a study conducted by the Agriculture Department and the Department of Health and Human Services on food consumption behavior, the percent of the American population eating three or more snacks a day increased from 11% to 42% between 1977 to 2002.
 Snacks now constitute more than 27 percent of children’s daily calories.